hackclub/scrapyard-pwa/docs/Ticket-Number-Spec.md

 # Ticket Numbers

-The primary identifier behind tickets for The Summit are ticket numbers.
+The primary identifier behind tickets for Scrapyard are ticket numbers.
 These ticket numbers are 13-digit numbers generated based on the following format:

 ```
 12 - Hash of the attendee's name